Hyra/mindthecode.com/_posts/2011/2011-11-11-installing-phpunit-manually-for-cakephp-2-0.markdown

 ---
 title: Installing PHPUnit manually for CakePHP 2.0
+subtitle: It's just nice to know you have everything within reach
 description: How to install PHPUnit manually for CakePHP 2.0
 tags:
   - phpunit